benweier/blizzard.js/README.md

 ## Battle.net API Key

 Your private Battle.net API key is input with the `BATTLENET_API_KEY` environment variable.
-This must be present in order to get a proper response.
-There are a variety of ways to set this variable but the easiest is to run your node server with the variable from the command line.
+This must be present in order to get a valid Battle.net API response.
+There are several ways to set this variable but the easiest is to run your node server with the variable from the command line.

 ```
 $ sudo BATTLENET_API_KEY=[your_api_key] node server.js